If you’re not ready to move off-grid and get really good at making fires (hi, nomads!), energy saving tips need to be a little more practical.

 get them thinking about their usage before they get their own place, too.

-- Run appliances at night.
+- Run appliances at night to save money.
 This won’t save energy, but if you’ve got off-peak rates, they won’t cost as much to run.

 - Wash with cold water.
 If things aren’t super dirty, cold water does a fine job of cleaning and you save on the energy needed to heat it (which accounts for almost all the energy a washing machine uses, according to CSIRO).